-Q. How can I authenticate my proxy device with AWS IoT?
+Q. How can I authenticate my proxy device with Amazon IoT?

-AWS IoT uses the Amazon Cognito service to authenticate mobile devices with cloud services.
-However, you can also use X.509 certificates that are supported by FreeRTOS mobile SDKs to authenticate your proxy device with AWS IoT.
+Amazon IoT uses the Amazon Cognito service to authenticate mobile devices with cloud services.
+However, you can also use X.509 certificates that are supported by FreeRTOS mobile SDKs to authenticate your proxy device with Amazon IoT.

 Q. How do I update my devices with new firmware?